xuankimtran/docs-1/pages/katalon-analytics/docs/code-repo.md

 You can upload your Test Scripts as a .zip file from your local machine.

-You can also upload your Test Scripts from a Git Repository.
-See: [Upload Test Scripts from a Git Repository](https://docs.katalon.com/katalon-analytics/docs/git-test-project.html).

 ## Upload Test Scripts as a .zip file

 Follow these steps: